If the pressure of a saturated refrigerant is increased, what will happen to its temperature?

 Study for the RSI Phase 5 Test with our comprehensive quiz.
 Utilize flashcards, detailed multiple-choice questions, and gain insights with explanatory hints to get exam-ready!

 When the pressure of a saturated refrigerant is increased, its temperature will also increase.
-This relationship is a fundamental principle in thermodynamics, particularly related to the behavior of saturated substances.
-When a refrigerant is in a saturated state, it is in equilibrium between its liquid and vapor phases at a given pressure.
+This relationship is rooted in the principles of thermodynamics and the behavior of substances in phase equilibrium.
+For saturated refrigerants, there is a direct correlation between pressure and temperature, known as the saturation curve.

 Subscribe